-Included insurance is only third party: Should you be unfortunate enough to damage the Motorcycle that is provided by Roadcraft then you will agree to be pay the loss incurred by Roadcraft for the cost of any new parts required.
-If you do not want to pay this part replacement fee you could upgrade the insurance to “fully comp” (see optional damage waiver fee below)
+Included insurance is only the legally required third party: Should you be unfortunate enough to damage the Motorcycle that is provided by Roadcraft then you will agree to be pay the loss incurred by Roadcraft for the cost of any new parts required.
+If you do not want to pay this parts replacement fee you could upgrade the insurance to “fully comp” (see optional damage waiver fee below)

 Damage to Our Helmets

 Helmets are a one use only item, if you drop or damage one of our helmets they are useless to us.
-You will need to pay us the £40 the helmet cost and take it away with you.
+You will need to pay us £40, the helmet cost and take it away with you.

 Option 1 and 2 guaranteed training courses